haquex19/hm-scheduling/README.md

 # Impactful Assumptions Made
 - Appointments are always in 15 minute intervals.
 A slot is only available for a multiple of 15.
 Thus a user will not see nor cannot reserve a time such as 2:38 PM for example.
+- Since it's a code challenge, proper authentication/authorization has not been implemented.
+Refer to the document further down to see how I'd do it differently in a real-world scenario.

 # Race Condition Handling
 - Race conditions were not handled in this code challenge.
 The code challenge does do a pre-read request to ensure reservations